Browse our guides or talk to our team.

-As you might have guessed, the name comes from those large, grain-storing metal structures you'll spot scattered across farmland.
+As you might have guessed, the name comes from those large, grain-storing metal structures you'll spot on farms.
 But what about silo mentality in the workplace?

 For an organization to be successful, teams or departments have to operate within their own areas of expertise, but they also need to be communicating with one another to move the company forward as a whole.
 Balancing the need to share information with avoiding information overload is a challenging, but necessary task.